Tampering with Evidence (NSW)

-In NSW, tampering with evidence is an office that carries a maximum penalty of ten years imprisonment.
+In New South Wales, tampering with evidence is an office that carries a maximum penalty of ten years imprisonment.

-The offence of tampering with evidence is contained in section 317 of the Crimes Act 1900, which states: A person who, with intent to mislead any judicial tribunal in any judicial proceeding: (a) suppresses, conceals, destroys, alters or falsifies anything knowing that it is or may be required as evidence in any judicial proceeding, or fabricates false evidence (other than by perjury or suborning perjury), or (c) knowingly makes use of fabricated false evidence is liable to imprisonment for 10 years.
+The offence of tampering with evidence is contained in section 317 of the Crimes Act 1900, which states that a person who, with intent to mislead any judicial tribunal in any judicial proceeding: (a) suppresses, conceals, destroys, alters or falsifies anything knowing that it is or may be required as evidence in any judicial proceeding, or fabricates false evidence (other than by perjury or suborning perjury), or (c) knowingly makes use of fabricated false evidence is liable to imprisonment for 10 years.

 What Actions Might Constitute Tampering with Evidence?

 - Parties to proceedings altering or concealing evidence, such as, but not limited to:- statements by victims or witnesses; business records; medical reports/results; CCTV footage, or; drug testing results, knowing that it is or might be evidence.

 - Parties to proceedings finding out that certain evidence is altered or fabricated and still relying on it in proceedings in a court or tribunal.

 - There is also case law that states that “false evidence” for the purpose of an offence under is section is not limited to a physical item, and could include false statements, for example, those made by Police officers, even if a typed copy of that statement was not tendered to court, included in evidence or served on the defendant.